-The combined forces of 3 architects and 30 local residents resulted in a total 491 ideas across the estate, all of which were digitally captured, and ready to access and analyse.
+The combined forces of three architects and 30 local residents resulted in a total 491 responses across the estate, all of which were digitally captured providing easy access and analysis for the project teams.

-As a result of the detailed and granular feedback, BTC decided to apply for further funding to enable a more ambitious program of improvements.
+As a result of the detailed feedback, BTC decided to apply for further funding to enable a more ambitious program of improvements.

 "It was useful for us to record comments that residents made, locate them on a map of the estate and use subject tags.
 It let us consolidate all of the information we gathered and analyse results by topic and location."